-Several years ago, I purchased four sets of eBags Packing Cubes in different colors – one for each member of my family – through Amazon.com.
+Several years ago, I purchased four sets of eBags Packing Cubes in different colors – one for each member of my family.
 I've used them on many trips since then, and they have been a great way to organize our stuff for a trip.
-My sister even borrows them for her family's big camping trip each year and my eBags still look like new.

-Here is how I use my eBags Packing Cubes.
+Here are three ways I use my eBags Packing Cubes.

-On our trip to New York , we packed everything for 10 days in one large checked bag and two backpacks because we planned to leave the airport during a 6-hour layover in Philadelphia to see Independence Hall and the Liberty Bell.
-We wanted to avoid taking suitcases into Philadelphia, and to minimize bag check fees.
+We packed everything for 10 days in one large checked bag and two backpacks on our New York and Adirondacks trip.
+We planned to leave the airport during a 6-hour layover in Philadelphia to see Independence Hall and the Liberty Bell, without paying a lot for bag check fees.
 Packing cubes made it possible.

 There are a few disadvantages to this method, so I only use it when space is the top priority.
 Be aware that:

 - eBags do not fit the contours of the suitcase as well when they are stuffed full.

 - Clothes may require more ironing when they are packed tight.

 eBags packing cubes have handles, so I use them like mini-suitcases.
 On one road trip, I ran out of space in the suitcase for shoes, so I put them in a large packing cube and tossed them in the van separately.

 Our tent space was limited and our van was parked a few steps away on a camping trip at Bryce Canyon National Park.
 I filled our large suitcase with one large packing cube for the family for each day.
 Instead of bringing all of the clothes into the tent, we just grabbed the one or two cubes we needed.
 Clean clothes came in the tent and dirty clothes went out every day.
 This method kept the tent clutter down.